DanZBo/homebridge-RedAlertViaKumta/README.md

 ### Installation

 1. Install homebridge using: ```npm install -g homebridge```
-2. Install this plugin using: ```npm install -g homebridge-redalertviakumta``` or sudo npm install -g git+https://github.com/DanZBo/homebridge-RedAlertViaKumta.git
+2. Install this plugin using: ```npm install -g homebridge-red-alert-via-kumta``` or sudo npm install -g git+https://github.com/DanZBo/homebridge-RedAlertViaKumta.git
 3. Get telegram api_id and api_hash https://core.telegram.org/api/obtaining_api_id
 4. Update your configuration file.
 See sample-config.json in this repository for a sample.
 5. Login in your telegram account by QR code from logs (not support account this 2fa for now)